sam02425/food_recomender/paper.md

 **Backend Implementation:**
 - **Agent Orchestration:** The backend orchestrates three core agents, each implemented as a Python class with a standardized interface:
-    - **Context Intelligence Agent:** Provides inventory-, queue-, and context-aware recommendations.
-It monitors real-time inventory status, queue position, and contextual factors to suggest optimal menu items and inform users of unavailable or low-stock options.
+    - **Context Intelligence Agent:** Provides comprehensive inventory-, queue-, and context-aware recommendations.
+The agent monitors real-time inventory status for 25 core ingredients (proteins, sauces, bases, vegetables, garnishes), tracks queue positions (1-50), and provides dynamic availability updates through four status categories: Available, Low Stock (≤20% capacity), Preparing (with estimated ready times), and Out of Stock.
+The agent automatically suggests ingredient substitutions when items are unavailable (e.g., Paneer for Chicken, Naan for Rice) and provides queue-aware recommendations including refreshment suggestions for longer waits (>15 minutes).
     - **Preference Learning Agent:** Delivers personalized dish suggestions using a combination of OpenAI/ML models and user order history.
 It leverages previous selections, dietary profiles, and available inventory to generate recommendations tailored to individual preferences.
     - **Preparation Time Agent:** Calculates preparation times for orders, predicts inventory needs, and suggests operational optimizations.
 It dynamically estimates wait times based on order complexity, current queue, and inventory status, and can recommend refreshment options for longer waits.
 - **Inventory Simulation:** Inventory items are modeled as Python objects with attributes for stock, preparation time, and status.
 Inventory is initialized with randomized stock levels at the start of each experiment and is dynamically updated as orders are placed and restocked.
 Menu availability and preparation times are directly affected by inventory status, simulating real-world kitchen constraints.